 The board must continue to develop policies that safeguard the organization (risk, fiduciary, employment, conflict of interest, etc.), organizational procedures, as well as anticipate the strategic goals of PEAK and its cultural traditions.

-The Audit Committee ensures that all policies guiding the business of PEAK are in place, reviewed and updated on an annual basis.
+The Board of Directors Audit Committee ensures that all policies guiding the business of PEAK are in place, reviewed and updated on an annual basis.